 Myopia, the most common vision problem across the world, occurs when the eyeball grows long.
 When the distance between the lens and retina is too long, the images come into focus before reaching the retina.
 This results in blurred distance vision when looking at something at a distance, such as street signs, people walking down a street, or a TV or movie screen.

 However, images that are closer to the person can be seen more clearly.
 People with myopia can experience eye strain, eye fatigue, or headaches.
 This is because of the natural inclination to squint or strain the eyes in an effort to see images in the distance clearly.

 Nearly 1 in 10 children (9.2%) between the ages of 5 and 17 have myopia.
 This is especially challenging during the school-age years, since the ability to read, write, see the board, do homework and participate in extracurricular activities all become important parts of a child’s routine.

 The typical methods for managing myopia are eyeglasses and contact lenses.
 Prescription glasses and contacts correct refractive errors by directing light to focus on the retina, mimicking the natural eye process.
 In certain cases, procedures such as LASIK or PRK may be performed to correct vision surgically.

 In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by slowing down its progression.
-Doctors like Dr. Atkinson now offer atropine therapy as an option for those with nearsightedness, including children as young as age 5.
+Doctors like Dr. Bill Atkinson now offer atropine therapy as an option for those with nearsightedness, including children as young as age 5.

 What Is Atropine Therapy?